BhushanGunjal/TextClassification/README.md

 - **requirements.txt:** Lists the project dependencies.
 - **.gitignore:** Specifies files and folders to be ignored by Git.
 - **svm_model.pkl:**  The trained SVM model file.
 (Not included in the repository, generate it using `train.py`)
+- **dataset.xlsx:** The Excel file containing the training data with 'text' and 'label' columns.
+- **venv:** The virtual environment directory containing Python packages.
+- **README.md:** The main documentation file explaining the project, its structure, installation, and usage.

 ## Installation